safe2choose

 How long after an abortion will it take to get my period?

 If you are not on birth control and still haven’t gotten your period, do not worry quite yet.
-It can take up to eight weeks to get your period again.
+It can take up to 6 weeks to get your period again.
 If you do not get your period within eight weeks of the abortion, follow up with a health-care provider or health center.

 How do I know if the blood is my period?